rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `value_choices_url`: (Optional) Can be used instead of `value_choices` to cause Rundeck to obtain a list of choices dynamically by fetching this URL.

+* `value_choices_url_options` : (Optional) A map of options to pass to the URL when fetching the list of choices.
+The map keys are the option names and the values are the option values.

 * `require_predefined_choice`: (Optional) Boolean controlling whether the user is allowed to enter values not included in the predefined set of choices (`false`, the default) or whether a predefined choice is required (`true`).